Is the volume set correctly?

 The loudness war:

-Since the mid-90s, the tracks in pop, rock and techno music have been mastered louder and louder.
-The dynamic is compressed to a few dB in order to achieve a maximum loudness level.
-RMS levels of -5 dB are no longer uncommon today.
-This development leads to a loss of quality and is absolutely unnecessary, after all, a CD can also be turned up on the amplifier.
+Since the mid-90s, tracks in pop, rock, and techno music have been mastered at increasingly higher volumes – the full history of this arms race is explained in our glossary entry on [topic missing]. loudness warIn this process, the dynamic range is compressed to just a few dB to achieve a maximum loudness level.
+RMS levels of -5 dB are no longer uncommon.
+This trend leads to a loss of quality and is completely unnecessary, since you can simply turn up the volume on a CD using an amplifier.

 The reason for this development is the artists' fear of sounding too quiet compared to other tracks and thus not being able to compete.
 This fear is absolutely unfounded.
 B. all radio stations use a processor through which all tracks played, regardless of their actual level, are played at the same volume.
 In the end, booming and too loud music leads to hearing damage and nobody wants that!